-The final will be comprehensive and include information related to the writing process and grammar.
-The final will take place online via Blackboard for all students.
-It will be timed and you will only be allowed one attempt.
+You will take only one exam in the course-the final.
+It will be comprehensive and include information related to the writing process and grammar.
+This exam will take place on Blackboard for everybody.
+I will provide a window of time to complete this exam; no late exams will be accepted.
+This exam will be timed and you will only be allowed one attempt.
 Be prepared when you open it!